Life During the Dust Bowl

 - Extensive site, from the National Drought Mitigation Center at the University of Nebraska-Lincoln, describing drought and how to plan for, monitor, and mitigate it.
-Includes sections on Drought in the Dust Bowl Years and Historical Maps of the Palmer Drought Index.
+Includes sections on The Dust Bowl and Historical Maps of the Palmer Drought Index.

 - An Introduction to Wind Erosion Control

 - Recommendations from the Alberta (Canada) Agriculture, Food and Rural Development Department on controlling wind erosion.

 - The National Drought Mitigation Center displays maps that show current drought situations in the U.S.

 - Agriculture Department unit, located in Lubbock and Big Spring, which "conducts applied and fundamental research on the causes and consequences of wind-induced soil erosion, and the interactions of plants with the soil and atmosphere; to develop wind erosion mitigation strategies and water management strategies that alleviate, delay, or moderate the impact of drought and thermal stress on crop production."

 - Operational Significant Event Imagery: A History (NOAA)

 - Includes archived satellite images of dust storms in regions of the U.S. and across the world.